redis/redis-doc/topics/modules-api-ref.md

     versions where RM_SetCommandInfo is not available.

-    Note that key-specs don't fully replace the "getkeys-api" (see RM_CreateCommand, RM_IsKeysPositionRequest and RM_KeyAtPos) so it may be a good idea to supply both key-specs and a implement the getkeys-api.
+    Note that key-specs don't fully replace the "getkeys-api" (see RM_CreateCommand, RM_IsKeysPositionRequest and RM_KeyAtPosWithFlags) so
+    it may be a good idea to supply both key-specs and implement the getkeys-api.

     A key-spec has the following structure: